-'He's dead, and told me with his dying 'Is he dead?' he asked.
-I told him he breath that a man calling himself Mr. and ruined him.'
-I replied, in such tones as he never heard before.
+'He's dead, and told me with his dying 'Is he dead?' he asked.'
+I told him he breath that a man calling himself Mr. was, and gazed anxiously into his face.
+Clarendon had robbed him of his money, He knew from my looks what I most de- and ruined him, I replied, in such tones as he never heard before.